Oil edges higher on U.S. inventory decline, escalating Mideast tensions

 The potential for renewed Sino-U.S. trade talks also helped bolster prices, analysts said.

-White House economic adviser Larry Kudlow on Tuesday called it a good sign that top U.S. officials would be travelling to China to discuss reviving stalled trade talks.
+White House economic adviser Larry Kudlow on Tuesday called it a good sign that top U.S. officials would be traveling to China to discuss reviving stalled trade talks.

 "The possible nearing of a trade deal provided a strong bid for risky assets, lifting oil to its third consecutive gain," Edward Moya, senior market analyst at OANDA in New York, said in a note.